Chart Color Schemes

 Population

-Population growth drivers in Holden Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Holden Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and adjusted employing weighted aggregation methods from LGA to SA2 levels.
-Looking ahead, demographic trends indicate a population increase just below the median of statistical areas analysed by AreaSearch, with Holden Hill expected to grow by 419 persons to reach an estimated total of 4,651 by 2041, reflecting an overall increase of 1.3% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Based on aggregated SA2-level projections, Holden Hill is expected to grow by 262 persons to reach a total population of 3,885 by 2041, reflecting an increase of 6.6% over the 16-year period.

 Frequently Asked Questions - Population